spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 Before migrating, you need to stop all services on the old server and make sure they won't be starting again.

 To do so, it is recommended to run the `systemctl` command on the server.
-Running the playbook with `stop` tag does also stop the services, but just once; they will start again if you reboot the server.
+Running the playbook's `stop` tag also stops the services, but just once; they will start again if you reboot the server.

 Log in to the old server and run the command as `root` (or a user that can run it with `sudo`):